 Most of the time, when an air conditioning unit is leaking refrigerant, it will blow warm air.
 That’s because the refrigerant is no longer there to cool the air passing through your unit.

-But it won’t go from cool to warm overnight like it might in the case of, say, a broken thermostat.
+But it won’t go from cool to warm overnight as it might in the case of, say, a broken thermostat.
 It will slowly get warmer over time as your unit’s refrigerant leaks out, so you’ll notice your unit’s effectiveness diminishing over weeks or months.

 2.)
 Ice Build Up